oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_system_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple DbSystem resources in Oracle Cloud Infrastructure
-- Gets a list of the DB systems in the specified compartment.
-You can specify a backupId to list only the DB systems that support creating a database using this backup in this compartment.
+- Lists the DB systems in the specified compartment.
+You can specify a `backupId` to list only the DB systems that support creating a database using this backup in this compartment.
 - If *db_system_id* is specified, the details of a single DbSystem will be returned.

 ..
 Aliases